Biden, Buttigieg face pressure to get to the bottom of FAA mishap

 “Certainly, when there’s an issue in the FAA that needs to get looked at, we’re going to own it.
 Same as we ask airlines to own their companies and their operations.
 But the bottom line for us is always going to be safety,” he said on CNN.

-White House press secretary Karine Jean Pierre said that the computer issues began on Tuesday afternoon, was worked on overnight, and Biden was told about the ground stop before it went into effect on Wednesday morning.
-She added that there will be an “after-action process and we’ll move from there.”
+White House press secretary Karine Jean-Pierre said that the computer issues began on Tuesday afternoon and were worked on overnight and that Biden was told about the ground stop before it went into effect on Wednesday morning.
+She added that there will be an “after-action process, and we’ll move from there.”

-The situation raises questions over if the FAA systems are out of date and need to be updated, which also puts pressure on Buttigieg to prioritize modernizing the infrastructure.
+The situation raises questions about whether the FAA systems are out of date and need to be updated, which also puts pressure on Buttigieg to prioritize modernizing the infrastructure.

-Biden often bills himself as an infrastructure president after he signed into law the bipartisan infrastructure bill, a huge legacy item for him.
+Biden often touts himself as an infrastructure president after he signed into law the bipartisan infrastructure bill, a huge legacy item for him.

 Mariner warned, however, that funding takes time to go into effect.
 Biden signed the infrastructure bill into law in November 2021.